Skip to Content

 Frequently Asked Questions

-To bake the scalloped potatoes, set the timer for the minimum time.
-Test them with a fork in several places to see if the fork tines slide in easily.
-If not, bake a few additional minutes and test again.
+These easy scalloped potatoes need to bake for 30 minutes while covered, then for about another 1 hour uncovered.
+Not sure when exactly to take them out?
+Set your kitchen timer for the minimum time, then test the tenderness of the potatoes with a fork in several places to see if the fork tines slide in easily.
+If they don’t, bake the dish for a few additional minutes and test the tenderness again.

 Nutrition